OpenLocalizationTestOrg/azure-docs-pr-test.zh-TW/articles/app-service-web/storage-nodejs-use-table-storage-web-site.md

           addItem: function(item, callback) {
             self = this;
-            // use entityGenerator to set types
+            // use entityGenerator tooset types
             // NOTE: RowKey must be a string type, even though
             // it contains a GUID in this example. var itemDescriptor = {